Beekeeping

 Bee Enlightened!
 Learn more about honey bees through the Onslow Co Beekeeping Association!
 You don't have to be a member to attend a meeting.

-Click here for more information about the Onslow Co Beekeeping Association
+Find more information on the Onslow Co Beekeeping Association Website

 Swarm season is almost here!
 Honey bees will swarm any time of the year, but there tend to be more sightings in early Spring.
 Honey bees will swarm for several reasons but the main one is to reproduce.
 When the colony grows and the bees determine it is outgrowing it's current hive, they make preparations to swarm.